Back to National Guide

 Hiring a Licensed Plasterer in WA

 In Western Australia, plastering falls under general builder registration administered by Building and Energy (DEMIRS).
 There is no separate plastering-specific registration category.
 For work requiring a building permit or valued over $20,000, the contractor needs registration.
+You can search for registered builders on the DEMIRS licence search.

-• Confirm public liability insurance
+• Carry current public liability insurance

 How We Calculate